Macon, Missouri: History

 Macon was platted in 1856.
-Like the county, Macon was named for Nathaniel Macon.
+Like the county itself, Macon was named for Nathaniel Macon.
 A post office called "Macon City" was established in 1856, and the name was changed to Macon in 1892.

+The Western Baptist Bible College opened its two-story Macon campus in January 1892, having previously been established in Independence, Missouri.
+The college considers itself to be the "oldest African American school west of the Mississippi River".
+It continued operations in Macon until it was finally relocated to its present-day campus at the Ridge Estate in Kansas City, in September 1920.

 In May 1898, there was a string of break-ins in the area of Macon.
 The break-ins included the theft of food and items, as well as assaults on women.
 In late June, there was a break-in at the home of John Koechel, a blind broom maker.
 During this break-in, there were references to previous assaults, an attempted assault, and a theft of two sacks of flour.
 Police officers followed a trail of tiny white specks to the home of Henry Williams, a 30-year-old African American man, who was later arrested with no resistance.
 The night of Williams' arrest, crowds formed at the courthouse, while a local pastor, Rev. G. A. Robbins, pled for the crowd to allow the law to take its proper course.
 The crowd moved on to the jail, and demanded Sheriff A. J. Glenn give up Williams.
 Glenn and his deputies refused the crowd's demands.
 A man called Mr. McVicker made a speech to attempt to pacify the crowd, but was knocked out by a thrown brick.
 The crowd knocked down the fence, stole the key, and unlocked Williams' cell, confronting the cowering man.
 The mob of 200-300 men decided they would hang him from a bridge instead of electrical lights, so they would not offend the women and children in the morning.
 In the early morning hours of June 30, 1898, Henry Williams was lynched on the Wabash bridge; he maintained his innocence when asked if he wanted to say anything.